Tajik leader Rakhmon set to extend long rule

 But Bobonazarova, who is backed by the Islamic Revival Party, Tajikistan’s second-largest political force, and by the opposition Social Democratic Party, said Rakhmon had developed a personality cult and people hid their true feelings.

-“We have so many problems, and they (the people) keep singing odes in his honour.
+“We have so many problems, and they (the people) keep singing odes in his honor.
 They extol him, and later on they say terrible things about him,” she said.

 She said activists collecting signatures of support for her had been summoned by prosecutors and detained and intimidated by the secret service.
 Rakhmon’s press service declined comment.

-The West has not recognised a single election in Tajikistan to be free and fair.
+The West has not recognized a single election in Tajikistan to be free and fair.

 Rakhmon, who has increased the number and length of his terms through constitutional amendments, won 79 percent of the vote in the previous election in 2006.
 His next term must be his last, according to the constitution.